venetucci/personal-website/_posts/2019-03-06-A research roundup to show that your office layout is toxic (and some tips for making it better).md

 ![](https://cdn-images-1.medium.com/max/2600/1*1VK771RsnnH-cHIv_nTMvA.png)Apple’s new office layout has been described as “[programmer hell](https://twitter.com/galaxykate/status/891348106691960832?lang=en)”.
 The research backs up this sentiment.

-### A research roundup to show that your office layout is toxic (and some tips for making it better)

-#### Can you still call yourself a data-driven company if you don’t listen to the data?
+### Can you still call yourself a data-driven company if you don’t listen to the data?

 I used to think my frustration with open office plans meant that something was wrong with me.